zhuang80/Study-Oriented-App-Backend/README.md

 * Https certification for dev
 1. keytool -genkey -alias https_dev_cert -keypass quanzi@bu -keyalg RSA -sigalg sha256withrsa -keysize 1024 -validity 730 -keystore https_dev_cert.jks -storepass quanzi@bu
 2. keytool -importkeystore -srckeystore https_dev_cert.jks -destkeystore https_dev_cert.jks -deststoretype pkcs12

+#### IDGen clarification
+1. The purpose is to generate globally unique ids with increasing trend
+2. At present, we use leaf-snowflake algorithm to generate message sequence id(for Instant messaging system)
+3. Snowflake algorithm depends on system clock.
+When we restart the OS, the clock may go back, which means that some IDs generated next may be duplicate.
+To avoid this problem, we use redis to generate different worker_id.